White Coat Ceremony

 A White Coat Note is a heartfelt message, a source of inspiration, and a token of encouragement given to new medical students during the White Coat Ceremony.
 White Coat Notes are placed in the pockets of our students' new white jackets before they put them on for the first time at the White Coat Ceremony.
 Through the purchase of a Note, you can participate in this meaningful program for your favorite medical student, and these Notes help raise money specifically to support Student Activities at CMSRU and the SGA Endowed Scholarship Fund.

-White Coat 2023 Ceremony Recap
+Class of 2028 White Coat Ceremony Recap